calmux/calmux-text-segmenter/README.md

 sudo apt-get install dotnet-sdk-3.1 sudo apt-get install dotnet-runtime-3.1
 ```
 And install SentencePiece from source.
 The text segmenter includes integration with both C# and a Linux command-line tool for maximum flexibity.\n\n### How to Contribute?\nWe wholeheartedly welcome contributions and suggestions.
-But prior to making contributions, you need to agree to a Contributor License Agreement (CLA), thu
+But prior to making contributions, you need to agree to a Contributor License Agreement (CLA), thus ensuring legality and legitimacy.
+When you make a pull request, a CLA bot will automatically determine whether you need to provide a CLA and provide appr